Skip to content

 Quick Answers

-Yes — narrow-exposure fiber cement lap, shingle, and board-and-batten profiles replicate wood character without the combustibility, while meeting Chapter 7A.
+Yes.
+Narrow-exposure fiber cement lap, cedar-texture shingle, and deep board-and-batten profiles replicate wood character convincingly while meeting Chapter 7A on an exposed parcel.

-Fire-retardant treatment helps but does not make wood non-combustible; it's limited under Chapter 7A and evaluated case-by-case.
-Fiber cement remains the safer choice on exposed parcels.
+Treatment reduces ignition but does not make wood non-combustible.
+Chapter 7A limits treated wood and reviews it case by case, so fiber cement remains the safer, simpler compliant choice on exposed parcels.

 Sources